 Welcome to Mercy College of Ohio, a Catholic institution that educates students in the tradition of the Religious Sisters of Mercy and the Sisters of Charity of Montreal (Grey Nuns).
 Mercy College of Ohio is an affiliate of Mercy Health, one of the nation's largest and most respected healthcare systems.
+In 2018, the College will celebrate its rich history of educating healthcare professionals as we mark our 100th anniversary.
+Your participation in the many special events and activities throughout 2017-2018 are highly encouraged as we commemorate this centennial year.
+The College also celebrates its 25th year as a College, another important milestone.
+In Fall 2017, the College will launch its first graduate program, a Master of Science in Nursing to advance the practice of nursing in leadership.

 The faculty and staff of the College seek to inspire students to a commitment of lifelong learning and social responsibility in the spirit of the Mercy heritage and values.
 The College is committed to providing all students with a high quality education that prepares them for their respective careers.
-Students in clinical programs graduate as proficient, knowledgeable and competent professionals.
+Students in clinical programs graduate as proficient, knowledgeable, and competent professionals.
 Graduates of nonclinical programs are knowledgeable in the administrative functions of healthcare and are prepared to provide high quality service in a caring manner.
 The Certificate programs prepare students to work in specialized fields upon graduation.
 Regardless of the program selected, Mercy College faculty, staff, and administration want you to succeed in reaching your goals!